£10 million Golden Lane Housing Bond money has been spent on buying new homes

 This had over 700 individual investors and a range of institutional investors such as charitable trusts and foundations.
 Our reach has extended considerably to people who now know more about housing and learning disability.
 The publicity during the time of the bond issue has helped to change people’s attitudes, with positive stories about (and pictures of) people with a learning disability appearing in the national and regional media.

 If you have any questions about your repayment or would like to be kept up date with future bond issues please contact us.

 Assessing the social and financial impact

-In terms of the social impact, we are assessing the impact of the bond on people who move using a progression tool based on Mencap’s “What Matters to Me” framework.
-This is enabling us to assess and report on the difference the move has made to people in terms of their quality of life and independence.
+In terms of the social impact, we have assessed the impact of the bond on people who move using a progression tool based on Mencap’s “What Matters to Me” framework.
+This enabled us to assess and report on the difference the move has made to people in terms of their quality of life and independence.

-We are also surveying the families of the people who move into the bond properties to assess the impact of the move on them.
+We also survey the families of the people who move into the bond properties to assess the impact of the move on them.
 And we will also be reporting on the financial impact on the public purse.
-All bondholders will receive a regular report on the social impact of their investment as well as the financial performance.

 You can read about some of the real life stories of people living in their new homes bought with bond capital.